dropbox/stone/README.rst

 A struct can also inherit from another struct using the ``extends`` keyword::

     struct EntryInfo
-        doc:
-            A file or folder entry.
+        "A file or folder entry."

-        id String(max_length=40):
+        id String(max_length=40)
-            A unique identifier for the file.
+            "A unique identifier for the file."
-        path String:
+        path String
-            Path to file or folder.
+            "Path to file or folder."
-        modified DbxTimestamp|Null:
+        modified DbxTimestamp|Null
-            The last time the file was modified on Dropbox, in the standard date format (null for root folder).
+            "The last time the file was modified on Dropbox, in the standard date format (null for root folder)."
-        is_deleted Boolean:
+        is_deleted Boolean
-            Whether the given entry is deleted.
+            "Whether the given entry is deleted."

     struct FileInfo extends EntryInfo
-        doc:
-            Describes a file.
+        "Describes a file."

-        size UInt64:
+        size UInt64
-            File size in bytes.
+            "File size in bytes."
-        mime_type String|Null:
+        mime_type String|Null
-            The Internet media type determined by the file extension. media_info MediaInfo optional:
+            "The Internet media type determined by the file extension." media_info MediaInfo optional
-            Information specific to photo and video media.
+            "Information specific to photo and video media."

         example default
             id="xyz123"